vishusandy/blog/content/mobius_strip.md

 title = "3d Mobius Strip"
 date = 2022-12-13
 updated = 2022-12-15
 description = "The purpose of this article to clearly explain how to create a Mobius Strip in Blender using Python.
 Technically it's a Mobius Ring since it is a 3d object, but I'll refer to it as a Mobius Strip since that will be a more familiar term for most people.
-The goal here is not to explain terminology but to explain the process and give a clear understanding of how the code works and why."
+The goal here is to create a clear and easy to follow explanation of how to create a Mobius Strip in Blender using Python."
 +++

 <figure>